 Clubs and Organizations in District 126

 Description: Students competitively play trivia games in teams of five against other schools.
-Questions may cover pop culture, sports, history, literature, math, languages, the arts, mythology, science, religion, technical fields, and computers.
+Trivia questions come from all topics:pop culture, sports, history, literature, math, languages, art, mythology, science, religion, and computers.
 Since we compete in teams, students often focus on studying for the subjects they enjoy the most.
-ZB hosts 1-2 home meets and participates in at least 4 away meets, plus a conference meet.
-The team may also attend Sat. tournaments.
-This is an IHSA activity.
+We also spend a lot of time learning fun facts as a whole team and practicing our new knowledge on Kahoot, Quizizz, or with our team's buzzers.
+Sign up for Remind @zbacademic

 Mrs. Slabaugh - Varsity

 Ms. Durston - JV